Ireland-Scotland 2013 - Dingle Peninsula

 return to main index

-On Sunday morning we awoke to find an already full breakfast room.
+On Sunday morning we awoke to find the breakfast room already full.
 The owner apologized for the delay, due to an unusually full house & a boisterous party of fishermen.
-She said come back in 45 minutes, so I briefly joined Doris, Paul, and Mary, for coffee in the front room.
-From the picture window I could see surrounding hills.
+'Come back in 45 minutes', she advised, so I briefly joined Doris, Paul, and Mary, for coffee in the front room.

-I took a walk down the nearest lane, exploring new scenery.
-It was a beautiful morning, sunny w/a chilly wind.
+From the picture window I could see surrounding hills and grabbed the camera and took a short walk down the nearest lane.
+It was a beautiful morning, sunny with a chilly breeze.

-out on a walk | a cool & windy Sunday morning | the sea is everywhere |
+out on a walk | a cool & windy Sunday morning | ||||

 note - you can enlarge any part of a picture by left-clicking in and then out again.